 The Planning Commission passed the application.
 Over 300 people then attended the Zoning Commission hearing.
-Individuals opposed to the zone change met at the home of Mort and Eva Wright and hired Attorney Belton Copp who made the case that this was beautiful land, and that the developer was making the proposal to make money.
-Attorney Copp added that “we say only that there are other sites‹maybe not with the potential of economic gain–but there are other sites available for such a use.”
+Individuals opposed to the zoning change met at the home of Mort and Eva Wright and hired Attorney Belton Copp who made the case that this was beautiful land and that the developer was making the proposal to make money.
+Attorney Copp added that “we say only that there are other sites–maybe not with the potential of economic gain–but there are other sites available for such a use.”
 Local legislators Lillian Erb and Fred Little introduced a bill proposing purchase of the farm for open space as an adjunct to Bluff Point Park purchased in 1963 (then only 250 acres) that had the support of the State Department of Natural Resources (changed to the Department of Environmental Protection in 1971).

 The zoning board rejected the Algernon-Blair plan for a zone change to multi-family housing by unanimous vote.

 Local support for purchasing the Farm as open space came from numerous sources.
-Petitions were circulated, and a letter writing campaign was promoted as well as participation in hearings in Hartford.
+Petitions were circulated and a letter writing campaign was promoted as well as participation in hearings in Hartford.
 The Town Planning Commission went on record opposing the legislation, as they felt the land was prime residential area.
 The Regional Planning Agency felt the Haley Farm would be better as a development.
 When the Town Council met to decide whether or not to support the bill they learned that the bill had died in committee.

 They then voted to support a general open space acquisition bill for southeastern Connecticut, which did not mention specific sites.
-Alcor, Inc. sold the Haley Farm in 1966, now 250 acres, to Palmer Cove Estates of the O&G Construction Co., New Haven, CT.
+Meanwhile, Alcor, Inc. sold the Haley Farm in 1966, now 250 acres, to Palmer Cove Estates of the O&G Construction Co., New Haven, CT.
 Efforts were made without success to have the town put the land as open space in its master plan to be eligible for federal funds.

 Local Action Continues

 Many informational meetings were held to see what could be done to “Save the Haley Farm.”
-The Groton Open Space Association was officially formed in December 1967.
+The Groton Open Space Association (GOSA) was officially formed in December 1967.
 Sidney F. Van Zandt chaired both of these organizations.
 The State had indicated it would buy the Haley Farm if the Association would raise funds to show local interest.
-Basically GOSA took over the raising of the Town’s portion of an open space grant with 25% Town, 25% State, and 50% Federal Funds.
+Basically, GOSA took over the raising of the Town’s portion of an open space grant with 25% Town, 25% State, and 50% Federal funds.
 The cost was $400,000.
 Our goal was $100,000.

-The Connecticut Forest and Park Association, Inc., a private conservation organization with John E. Hibbard as Executive Director, agreed to a joint venture of the Groton Open Space Association in cooperation with the Connecticut Conservation Association and The Nature Conservancy, Connecticut Chapter to begin a statewide fund drive to raise funds to “Save the Haley Farm.”
+The Connecticut Forest and Park Association, Inc., a private conservation organization with John E. Hibbard as Executive Director, agreed to a joint venture of the Groton Open Space Association in cooperation with the Connecticut Conservation Association and The Nature Conservancy’s Connecticut chapter to begin a statewide fund drive to raise funds to “Save the Haley Farm.”
 A brochure was printed with photos depicting the farm’s beauty and text describing its history.

-After 2 years of vigorous activity, $25,000 had been raised towards the $100,000 goal but the State felt it could add no more of its funds.
+After two years of vigorous activity, $25,000 had been raised towards the $100,000 goal but the State felt it could add no more of its funds.
 In October 1969, however, Mr. White took legal action against O&G Construction.
 They were in arrears on their payments and back taxes.
 Mr. White regained ownership of the Haley Farm minus the upper 50 acres that were retained by O&G. Mr. White then offered the remaining land (198 acres) to the State for $300,000.
 The State then contacted the Groton Open Space Association in December 1969 with the proposition that the State would buy the Farm if GOSA could raise $50,000 by March 1, 1970 (2 months).
 The challenge was accepted.

 A supplement to the original brochure was printed and circulated announcing that the goal had been reduced from $100,000 to $50,000.
 Appearances on TV shows, panel discussions, meetings with local groups and organizations, conferences with individuals, and ads in the newspapers were the start of an active publicity campaign.
 An anonymous matching gift challenge to the residents of the Noank Fire District in the amount of $3,000, which became known as the “Match 3000,” initiated a lot of activity.